Hulme Living Leaf Street Housing

 Â

-Breaks between buildings are important to provide relief in the built formForm is the three-dimensional shape and modelling of buildings and the spaces they define.
+Breaks between buildings are also important to provide relief in the built formForm is the three-dimensional shape and modelling of buildings and the spaces they define.
 Buildings and spaces can take many forms, depending upon their: size and shape in plan; height; bulk – their volume; massing – how bulk is shaped into a form; building lines – the alignment of building frontages along a street; and relationship to the plot boundary – and whether they share party walls or not.
 In the case of spaces, their form is influenced by the buildings around them. and to aid permeabilityThe degree to which an area has a variety of pleasant, convenient and safe routes through it. and legibilityThe degree to which a person understands and recognises characteristics about an area or building which help them to navigate around an area, or understand a building. into and through the site.
-Together with breaks between the buildings, the reduction in height of buildings at the southern end of a block will allow greater daylight and sunlight penetration into courtyards, creating a more comfortable and pleasant environment to support and improve the health and wellbeing of residents and visitors.
+The reduction in height of buildings together with a break between buildings at the southern end of a block will allow greater daylight and sunlight penetration into courtyards, creating a more comfortable and pleasant environment to support and improve the health and well-being of residents and visitors.

 Applicants should demonstrate in their submission how this element of the code has been complied with.